 Don’t try to price-match

 The first thing you should do when planning your gift list is create a budget of how much you’re willing to spend—and stick to it, even if you receive a more expensive gift from someone else.
 “Avoid matching spending, because that’s when gift-giving is driven more by pressure than by thoughtfulness,” says Sharon Schweitzer, an international etiquette expert and founder of Protocol & Etiquette Worldwide.
 After all, loved ones dropping a lot of money on extravagant gifts could probably afford luxury items on their own and aren’t looking for you to return the favor.
 Find a thoughtful gift instead, like a frame with an old favorite photo, or an advanced copy of the other person’s favorite book.
-(Steal these habits of people who are great at saving money.)
+These 16 outrageously expensive gifts people have actually given prove expensive isn’t always better.

 Don’t give just because you did in the past